DeepWiSe888/Octopus/source/fpga/README.md

 # Hardware requirements
 EP4CE15F28C8

-Key verilog files have been already added in this folder, the top-level entity file is in core/top.v
+Key verilog files have been already added in this folder, and the top-level entity file is in core/top.v